Gentle introductions to AI, ML, and DI

 - Transfer: Learning to Learn, by me and Sebastian Thrun (read the two pages on transfer here)

 - Deep Learning: The next generation of neural networks a great talk by Geoff Hinton at Google.
-Also see this book chapter (by Bengio, Goodfellow, and Courville) for an up-to-date (still in draft) review of where we’re at today, including how these multiple topics relate.
+Also see this online book (by Bengio, Goodfellow, and Courville) for an up-to-date review of where we’re at today, including how these multiple topics relate.

 - Decision Intelligence: If you go to this blog’s front page and click “Sign up now!”, you’ll receive a free copy of my ebook: Decision Intelligence: A Primer.
 This post explains how machine learning connects to Decision Intelligence.
-This video of my presentation at CMU describes how DI evolved from ML.
-And here is a video series about DI that I put together.
+And this video of my presentation at CMU describes how DI evolved from ML.

 If you choose to dive more deeply, and build a learner reasonably painlessly yourself, I do like Machine Learning with R, which is a practical, step-by-step approach to using the open-source R package (easy to download and install to PCs or Macs).
 A similarly accessible book is Machine Learning for Hackers.
 It also uses R, with a focus on text processing.